johnlauermann/data-storytelling-lab/workshop-template/README.md

 # Guidelines for Data Storytelling Lab Workshops
 #### Authored by: John Lauermann, School of Information, Pratt Institute
 #### Last updated: July 2025
-Thank you for agreeing to lead a workshop -- and develop a tutorial -- for the Data Storytelling Lab!
+Thank you for agreeing to lead a workshop for the Data Storytelling Lab!
 This repository provides a basic template for use when preparing your workshop materials.
 <br>
 <br>
 ## The basic structure
-While the specific content and organization is entirely up to you, we as that your tutorial repository include some standard elements.
+While the specific content and organization is entirely up to you, we ask that your tutorial repository include some standard elements.
 These elements support replicability for faculty who may want to teach with your materials, and facilitate learning comprehension for students who may be exploring on their own.

 Each repository should include:
 - a `readme.md` file that identifies learning outcomes and explains the structure of the workshop